Monday, May 28, 2012

 Other veggies and fruits include strawberries, raspberries and Lisa's new blackberry starters.
 The carrots.
 And there's broccoli, cabbage and a mystery brassica family plant we think is cauliflower growing from last year.
 I know it wasn't started this year, so ...

 If you have any ideas about what to grow, let me know.
-We've doubled the tomatoes this year, and think we need more cukes so far.
+We've doubled the tomatoes this year, and planted another little patch of cucumbers.

 Other notes: